 out and would require a very hard tug to pull them out.
 Tubes with bumpers require less frequent changes, but

 because of the potential for damaging the track through the abdomen by pulling the disk out through it and the risk

 of bleeding, especially if the patient is on Coumadin, most physicians prefer to remove the tube endoscopically.

-patient (twilight sleep) and putting the endoscopic tube down the throat into the stomach.
-The
+This requires light anesthesia (twilight sleep) to put the endoscopic tube down the throat into the stomach.
+BiPAP

 out of the abdominal opening.

 The other type of tube has an inflatable balloon in the stomach to keep it from sliding out.
 Because the balloon

 deteriorates from stomach acids, it begins to deflate, usually at about six to nine months.
 When the balloon begins

 to deflate, the tube can be accidentally pulled out with a tug.
 With further deterioration of the balloon, the tube